 Anti-Impersonation Email Security

 Enter IronSights.
-Built to be every employee’s Virtual Security Analyst, our anti-impersonation email security tool proactively combats spoofing and impersonation emails in real-time, aiding decisions and incentivizing users to report.
+Built to be every employee’s Virtual Security Analyst, our advanced mailbox-level email security tool proactively combats spoofing and impersonation emails in real-time, aiding decisions and incentivizing users to report.
 All suspicious emails are visually flagged the second an email hits an inbox, and a quick button link inside the Outlook toolbar enables instant notification to security teams for further investigation or immediate remediation.
 By augmenting machine intelligence, IronSights significantly reduces the risk of human error in identifying malicious emails.
 With IronSights, organizations have a layer of defense at the mailbox- level, ensuring unprecedented protection, enhanced decision making and immediate remediation.

 For more information on IronSights, or to schedule a demo, click here.

 To download our email security trend report, visit https://ironscales.com/ransomware-report/.